micropython/micropython/docs/workflows.md

 Returns information about the attached disk(s).
 A list of objects, one per disk.

-* `root`: File sysstem path to the root of the disk.
+* `root`: Filesystem path to the root of the disk.
 * `free`: Count of free bytes on the disk.
 * `block_size`: Size of a block in bytes.
 * `writable`: True when CircuitPython and the web workflow can write to the disk.
 USB may claim a disk instead.